rugendo/Week1-project/README.md

 Requirements:
 * Computer or Mobile device
 * Connection to internet
-##Link to live site on GitHub
+## Link to live site on GitHub

 ## Technologies
-Below is the list of technologies used for the web project *HTML
+Below is the list of technologies used for the web project:
+*HTML
 *CSS
 *Github